crd150/crd150.github.io/index.md

 \

 Welcome to the CRD 150 website!
-This website complements the class [Canvas](https://login.canvas.ucdavis.edu/) site
+This website complements the class [Canvas](https://login.canvas.ucdavis.edu/) site.

 On this website you will find: